Keith Fitzhugh

-Keith Callay Fitzhugh (born November 11, 1986) is a former American football safety who briefly was in the National Football League.
+Keith Callay Fitzhugh (born November 11, 1986) is an American former football safety who briefly was in the National Football League.
 He was signed by the New York Jets as an undrafted free agent in 2009.
 He played college football at Mississippi State.

 High school

 Keith graduated from Lovejoy High School in Hampton Georgia a semester early to attend Mississippi State University.
 He was the first recruit for Coach Sylvester Croom and chose Mississippi State.